mirkogitdata/mirkogitdata.github.io/README.md

-In the compilation process we get the <em>style.css file</em>, which is located on the <em>index.html</em> page. he head tag contain source fonts for the font.
+In the compilation process we get the <em>style.css file</em>, which is located on the <em>index.html</em> page.
+The head tag contain source fonts for the font.
 Then aos, jquery, animatescroll codes for site integration.

 At the bottom of the page are four JavaScript files,